Nineteenth-Century Literature at Goldsmiths

 Professor Chris Baldick

-Chris Baldick’s research in the field of 19th-century literature has followed a number of strands.
+Chris Baldick is Emeritus Professor of English.
+His research in the field of 19th-century literature has followed a number of strands.
 In the history of literary criticism, he has traced the evolution of critical thought from Arnold, Pater and Wilde into twentieth-century adaptations.
 Chris has also focused on Gothic fiction, as in the widely-used anthology The Oxford Book of Gothic Tales (1990), and further work on shorter Gothic and related fiction has included two annotated selections (both edited with the Canadian scholar Robert Morrison).
 With regard to writings of the Decadent tradition: he was co-editor with Jane Desmarais of Decadence: An Annotated Anthology (2012) and of Arthur Symons: Selected Early Poems (2017).

 Professor Jane Desmarais

 Jane Desmarais is Director of the Decadence Research Unit.
 Her research is primarily focused on nineteenth-century literature and visual culture: she is interested in literary, visual, and musical decadence and its relationship to other forms of discourse; Anglo-French cultural relations at the fin de siècle; and decadence and translation.
 She also publishes on history and psychoanalysis.
-Her monograph, Monsters under Glass: A Cultural History of Hothouse Flowers, 1850 to the Present was published by Reaktion Books in 2018.
-She is Editor-in-Chief of an online open-access interdisciplinary journal of Decadence studies, Volupté, and is currently editing (both with David Weir) a volume of essays on Decadence and Literature for the Cambridge Critical Concepts series (forthcoming in 2019) and The Oxford Handbook of Decadence (forthcoming in 2021).
+Her monograph, Monsters under Glass: A Cultural History of Hothouse Flowers, 1850 to the Present was published by Reaktion Books in 2018,and she has edited (both with David Weir) a volume of essays on Decadence and Literature for the Cambridge Critical Concepts series (2019) and The Oxford Handbook of Decadence (2021).

 Dr Isobel Hurst